 In order to receive a bachelor's degree from Rice University, students must complete the requirements for at least one major.
-Within some majors, students are asked to declare a particular area of concentration, or a track.
+Within some majors, students are asked to declare a particular area of specialization, or a major concentration.
 Students may also choose to fulfill the requirements for more than one major; such majors do not necessarily need to be in related fields.
-A list of majors, minors, and university certificates can be found in the¬†General Announcements.
+A list of majors, minors, and university certificates can be found in the General Announcements.

 Undergraduate students must declare a major during or before the spring semester of their second year.
 Second year students will not be permitted to register for the fall semester of their third year if they have not yet declared a major.
 The major declaration deadline is listed in the Academic Calendar each year.
 Undergraduates may declare a major at any time before this deadline and always are free to change their major by completing the appropriate form.

 In addition to a major, students may also choose to declare: